valantisdatsios/hello/README.md

 # hello
-This is just a test repository in gitHub
+This is just a test repository in gitHub.

+I'm going to delete it soon.